-Table 5-1 Slots in the Programs Sub-screen

-Slot Function This slot contains an existing program.
-The blue background indicates that it is being used in the schedule and cannot be deleted until it has been removed from the schedule.
-To edit the program, tap the program name.
-This slot contains an existing program.
-The grey background indicates that it is not being used in the schedule and can be deleted.
-To delete the program, tap the Minus icon.
-A confirmation dialog appears to remind that a deleted program cannot be recovered.
-To edit the program, tap the program name.
-This slot is empty.
-To create a program in this slot, tap the slot or the plus icon.
+Table 5-1 Slots in the Programs Sub-screen Slot Function Summer is being used in th an existing program.
+The blue background indicates that it ne schedule and cannot be deleted until it has been schedule.
+To edit the program, tap the program name. - Spring is not being used tap the Minus an existing program.
+The grey background indicates that it in the schedule and can be deleted.
+To delete the program, con.
+A confirmation dialog appears to remind that a deleted be recovered.
+To edit the program, tap the program name. • This slot is empty icon. .
+To create a program in this slot, tap the slot or the plus